 Here's a list of resources that we use and recommend.
 All of them use fact-based data and manufacturer's recommendations or specifications, and are–or are from–reliable sources.

 To look up what you need in many of these resources, you'll need to know things about your Airstream such as its year, length, model, and floor plan.

-You should also write down a few essential pieces of information from the Federal certification label, located on the front street side corner of your Airstream:
+You should also write down a few pieces of information from your Airstream's Federal certification label, located on the front street side corner of your Airstream:

 - Factory manufactured weight

 - Recommended tire pressure